AidanFarhi/listing-data-ingestor/README.md

-## This script extracts real estate listing data from an api and ingests it to an S3 data lake.
+## This script extracts real estate listing data from an api and ingests it to a S3 data lake.

 #### To run locally